 - A disaster of another kind, a nuclear power plant breakdown, shut down the city of Pripyat in Ukraine, site of the Chernobyl power plant disaster.
 (If you're in Kiev, you can visit Pripyat on a day tour.)

-- At a completely different level if you've ever visited Pompeii in Italy you'll understand that feeling of being surrounded by people who disappeared nearly 20 centuries ago, when Mount Vesuvius erupted.
+- At a completely different level, if you've ever visited Pompeii in Italy you'll understand that feeling of being surrounded by people who disappeared nearly 20 centuries ago, when Mount Vesuvius erupted.
 (Here are examples of tours you can take from either Rome or Naples.)

-Pripyat: near Ground Zero for Chernobyl
+Abandoned kindergarten in Pripyat: near Ground Zero for Chernobyl

 You may not see an orb or an aura when you take a tour and you might not sense the departed souls of abandoned cities, but I doubt you'll leave these sites utterly untouched.

 After all, even a scientist like Thomas Edison thought there might be life after death and that you could communicate with the spirits.
 Perhaps he knew something we did not.

 Shop this post on Amazon

 Pin these pictures and save for later!